jermafenser/doom64-dc/README.md

 You can now provide a customized controller mapping.

-Before you make your disc image, create a file in `~/doom64-dc/selfboot` named `controls`.
+Before you make your disc image, create a file in `~/doom64-dc/selfboot` named `controls.ini`.

 Note that Dreamcast START is still mapped to N64 START (pause, exit menus, etc).